-What’s in it for you personally?
+What’s in it for you personally:

-Is it marketing you, your image, your brand, your knowledge, creativity, credibility?
+Marketing you, your image, your brand, your knowledge, creativity, credibility?

-Is it to make a difference and be recognized for the impact?
+To make a difference and be recognized for the impact?

-Is it to elevate your standing among your peers, superiors, colleagues?
+Elevate your standing among your peers, superiors, colleagues?

-Is it to develop your leadership skills?
+Develop your leadership skills?

-Is it to increase your confidence, job security, chances of promotion or to attain kudos for you and your team?
+Increase your confidence, job security, chances of promotion or to attain kudos for you and your team?

 Some people say their motivation is simply that it’s their job; that’s what they are paid to do and that’s it.